oci-pronghorn/FogLight/UltrasonicRangefinder/UltrasonicSensor.md

 The following sketch demonstrates a simple application to measure the depth of water in a tank and output it on an LCD screen.

-Demo code (copy and paste this to a FogLighter project):
+Demo code (copy and paste this to a FogLighter project).
+There will be 2 .java files in the source code folder: IoTApp.java and IoTBehavior.java:

 In IoTApp.java:
 ```java